waelhammoudeh/overpass-4-slackware/README.md

-  * Hardware demands for memory at least 4 GB, fast hard disk - Solid State Drive or NVME - with disk space at least 50 GB for a small one country area and 64 bit multicore processor.
+  * Hardware demands for memory at least 4 GB, fast hard disk - Solid State Drive or NVME - with disk space at least 50 GB for a small one country area and 64 bit multi core processor.
-  * Basic knoweldge of Unix / Linux commands, not afraid to use the terminal.
+  * Basic knowledge of Unix / Linux commands, not afraid to use the terminal.
-  * Software tool to operate on OSM data files, I recommand Osmium Command Line Tools - I have a SlackBuild script next to this repository.
+  * Software tool to operate on OSM data files, I recommend Osmium Command Line Tools - I have a SlackBuild script next to this repository.
 You may use other tools.
   * Caveat to keep in mind that I am NOT an overpass expert neither very smart.